patrickjuchli/basic-ftp/README.md

 This is an FTP client for Node.js.
 It supports explicit FTPS over TLS, IPv6, has a Promise-based API, and offers methods to operate on whole directories.

-## Goals

-Provide a foundation that covers the basic needs.
-FTP is an old protocol, there are many features, quirks and server implementations.
-It's not a goal to support all of them.

 ## Dependencies

 Node 7.6 or later is the only dependency.